What Causes Back Pain?

 - Spinal stenosis (narrowing of the spinal canal)

-- Spondylolisthesis (vertebra slippage)
+- Spondylolisthesis (vertebra forward translation)

 - Facet joint dysfunction (irritation of small spinal joints)